evatrium/utils/README.md

 ### (Work in Progress)

-Currently refactoring my old repo (iosio/utils) into TypeScript and writing tests.
+Currently refactoring my old js utilities into TypeScript and writing tests.

 [//]: # (#### Installation)